 No matter how hard or how much it rains, they just don’t seem to get wet.
 And it left me wondering… are nasturtium leaves waterproof?

-Unlike most leaves in the plant world, water doesn’t spread and soak into a nasturtium leaf; when water hits the surface, the droplet bursts into many smaller droplets that bounce along until they finally settle or fall off.
+Unlike most leaves in the botanical world, water doesn’t spread and soak into a nasturtium leaf.
+When water hits the surface, the droplet bursts into many smaller droplets that bounce along until they finally settle or fall off.

-It’s an extraordinary adaptation that only a few plants exhibit, the most well-known being the lotus leaf, along with lady’s mantle, prickly pear, and certain cane species.
+It’s an extraordinary adaptation that only a few plants exhibit, the most well-known being the lotus leaf, along with lady’s mantle, prickly pear, taro, rice, and certain cane species.

 The extreme water repellency of these plants (or superhydrophobicity, in scientific lingo) is the result of natural evolution to assure their survival.